Transport disruption in Chester

 The new drain will result in many future-proof environmental protections and benefits, including reducing the risk of flooding and drain bursts.
 The drain will be routed down St Martin's Way, Nicholas Street and Castle Drive.

 During the full drain construction period, St. Martin's Way and Nicholas Street will be closed to southbound traffic from the Fountains Roundabout.
-More details will be provided nearer the time.
+For full details of the drain construction works:

 - Start date: June 2020